akademi-archive/akademi-archive.github.io/_notes/Public/Miscellaneous perks.md

 ### Company Store

-Discounted software for employees, friends & family.
-No hardware is available in the India store
+Discounted software (M365, Xbox & Windows games) for employees, friends & family.
+No hardware is available in the India store.
+You can, however, also get 75% off on LinkedIn premium.

 [Microsoft Company Store (ecompanystore.com)](https://store.ecompanystore.com/microsoft/Shop/Landing/)